bpohoriletz/bpohoriletz.github.io/_posts/2018-06-23-modular-monolith-example.md

 the result was definitely worth it.
 Here I've extracted a gem and an engine from the project into a brand new Rails application and it was painless, moreover this extraction improved the design of the engine.
-I will cover iportant pieces of the setup below, but for TLDR people here is a [GithubRepo][application], check the `seed.rb` file for creadentials to use.
+I will cover important pieces of the setup below, but for TLDR people here is a [Github Repo][application], check the `seed.rb` file for creadentials to use.

 # Gem Overview #
 The gem allowes you to fetch event data from a Google Calendar